-Primarily freshmen or sophomores with majors in Administrative Science and some students in the biological sciences or agriculture.
+Primarily freshmen or sophomores with majors in Administrative Science

 The students electing this course have a very wide range of abilities and interests.
 Their background consists of some knowledge of high-school algebra.
 They are generally a difficult audience to motivate.